-Constipation is a very common gastrointestinal problem faced by most of the people at some stage in life.
+Constipation is a very common gastrointestinal problem faced by most of people at some stage in life.
 The condition can be identified as infrequent and small bowel movements which are even hard-to-pass, stool.

 A patient can have constipation which is not a reason for an underlying disease, such as, dehydration, lack of fiber in the diet, lack of physical activities or side effects to medication.
 Some medications or health conditions can increase the risks of constipation.

 A stool softener is an easy approach and is often used to treat occasional constipation.
 Stool softeners like docusate is mostly the first method used to treat or prevent constipation.
 Docusate (a laxative in a type of stool softener) is often used to treat chronic or normal constipation.
 This is mostly used when the person has to strain or put pressure to pass stool.

 How to use a Stool Softener?